swcarpentry/git-novice/episodes/05-history.md

 {: .output}

 All right!
 So
-we can save changes to files and see what we've changed—now how can we restore older versions of things?
+we can save changes to files and see what we've changed.
+Now, how can we restore older versions of things?
 Let's suppose we change our mind about the last update to `mars.txt` (the "ill-considered change").